SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

   \right.
   $$

-  then $N = p \times q$ begins in binary with $m-n$ 0s and ends in $n$ 1 bits.
+  then $N = p \times q$ begins in binary with $n$ 1 bits, then $m-n$ 0 bits, and ends in
+  $n$ 1 bits.
 At that point, factorization proceeds more via hijinks than by cleverness.

   Again, this is a case no real-world RSA toolkit would generate.